Premier Reverse Mortgage Services

 The HECM for purchase aka reverse mortgage purchase is much like a traditional reverse mortgage.
 It does not require a monthly principal or interest payment as long as you live in the home as your primary residence and keep current on the property charges.

 Why would you use this type of financing versus a conventional loan or cash purchase?
-We take an in-depth look at each option in our reverse mortgage purchase guide.
+As a reverse mortgage company, we take an in-depth look at each option in our reverse mortgage purchase guide.
 You can compare each option and weigh the pros and cons, specific to your financial situation.